 Structure of LAT

-Learning Applications/Infrastructure (LAI)
+Learning Applications and Infrastructure (LAI)

 The LAI group has a wide range of responsibilities.
 The Networks and Servers team keeps our networks running and provides high-end, high-availability infrastructure such as Active Directory, data storage, database servers, and web servers.
 The eTesting team provides development and support for delivering Canvas exams in the Penn State Testing Center.
-The Windows/Mac Labs, Linux, and MDM group provide support for licensed software in the student computing labs.
+The Windows/Mac Labs, Linux, and MDM group provides support for licensed software in the student computing labs.
 It also provides support for our Linux Cluster and for Mobile Device Management.

-Digital Learning Environment Management (DLEM)
+Digital Learning Environment (DLE)